MicrosoftDocs/cognitive-toolkit-docs/articles/Archive/Evaluate-a-model-in-an-Azure-WebApi-using-EvalDll.md

 # Evaluate a model in an Azure WebApi using EvalDll

-## Deploy through Azure Machine Learning Command Line
-One way to deploy a CNTK model on Azure and be able to run the deployed model through Web APIs is via a command line interface to Azure Machine Learning.
-Click [here](https://github.com/Azure/Machine-Learning-Operationalization/blob/master/samples/cntk/tutorials/realtime/image_classification.md) to learn how.

-## Deploy through ASP.NET
 We will walk you to the required steps to deploy a CNTK model on Azure and send web requests to the Azure endpoint to evaluate data against the deployed model.
 We will build this functionality in form of a WebApi, but focus on the most basic Azure functionality.
 Please refer to more advanced Azure documentation to learn about all the advanced abilities, i.e. parameter passing etc.